cableguy99/docs/docs/general/faq.md

 A Masternode Candidate only becomes a Masternode when he/she is in the top 150 voted masternode candidates in an epoch.
 Only these elected masternodes will be able to sign blocks and receive block rewards.

 #### How can I become a Masternode?
-The first step to become a masternode, is becoming a masternode candidate.
+The first step to becoming a masternode is becoming a masternode candidate.
 To become a Masternode Candidate you need:

 - to run Tao software on a server with certain minimal hardware requirements